PE51K/lct-hack-2025/backend/README.md

-# Backend - ...
+# Backend - AI Data Assistant

-This folder contains the backend code for the ...
+This folder contains the backend code for the AI Data Assistant

 ## Table of Contents